top of page

 kasiya girls pads_edited.jpg

 After all our success with the reusable pad campaign in 2022, we knew there was still more we could do.
 We expanded our campaign in 2023 to rural villages around Sinazongwe, Zambia, where the need for sanitary period products and puberty education is high.
 We partnered with the The School Club Zambia, an education-focused NGO in Sinazongwe, to distribute reusable pads to 132 girls.
+In 2024, we pushed our bounds further.
+We distributed 1500 pads to 3 different rural schools across Livingstone area.

 Join the movement by clicking the button below!